 Teak Oil for Garden Furniture

-I specifically use the 5L (1 gallon) container of Bartoline Teak Oil as it’s a lot cheaper (and thinner) than other teak oils.
-So it’s economic for large application use outside, and protects wood from the elements as well as any other product.
+I specifically use the 5L (1 gallon) container of Bartoline teak oil as it’s a lot cheaper (and thinner) than other teak oils.
+So it’s economical for large application uses outside, and it protects wood from the elements as well as any other product.

 Other Uses of the Pressure Washer

 Many people will use their pressure washer for regularly cleaning their patios and stone, brick or paving slab paths; but I prefer the natural rather than the showroom look, therefore I don’t use my pressure washer for this.

 However, I have found it useful to clean up old stone statues, and my wife and son occasionally use it to wash their cars.

 Before and After

 Cleaning Quartz Stones for Garden Landscaping